brangerbriz/machine-learning-docs/markdown/performance-measures.md

 If your eyes just glazed over, don't worry.
 For most practical purposes the [loss functions for common tasks](https://keras.io/losses/) are bundled in machine learning libraries.
 Ignorance is bliss.

-`L` is also often also the sum of a few different heuristically weighted functions customized for the task at hand.
+`L` is often the sum of a few different heuristically weighted functions customized for the task at hand.
 For most practical purposes the words, "loss", "cost", and "error" can be used interchangably.

 Next: [Linear Regression](linear-regression.html)